 • Childhood cancer drugs

 There is a full listing of covered drugs on the OHIP Plus website.
 There may also be individual drugs covered under the Exceptional Access Program if the person qualifies.

 For parents who need to get a child’s medication that would be covered under OHIP Plus, they will first obtain the prescription, then they will head to any pharmacy in Ontario and present that, along with their health card.
 The pharmacy will provide the prescription at no charge.
-There will be no dispensing fee, deductible, or a co-payment.
+There will be no dispensing fee, deductible, or co-pay.

 The same procedure is in place if you’re an individual of legal age.
 The prescription is also completely free.

 If you have coverage under other health plans, you may be concerned about how your OHIP+ can affect your coverage under other plans.
 There are three different situations that may be involved.

 If you’re a parent who has a child who is eligible for the program, then OHIP Plus is the first payer for the eligible drug products.